Systems Neural Engineering Laboratory

 PhD student | Bioengineering UC Riverside

 Kofi was graduated from Columbia University with a BSc in Electrical Engineering.
-He then received a MSc in Biomedical Engineering from the City College of New York.
-He is a PhD candidate at the Bioengineering department of UC Riverside investigating how spine and brain circuitries encode evoked modulations in rodents and humans using functional ultrasound (fUS) imaging.
+He then received a MSc in Biomedical Engineering from the City College of New York and a PhD from the Bioengineering department of UC Riverside.
+His research interests focus on functional ultrasound imaging in neurological research.
 He is also exploring innovative imaging data processing and interpretable machine learning tools that can be leveraged to decode neural correlates of induced functional changes from measurements of transient cerebral and spinal cord hemodynamic changes.
-Ultimately, he wants to translate neuroscience research outcomes into engineered neurorehabilitation clinical applications and brain machine interface therapeutics to repair and enhance cognitive, motor, and sensory function.
-This will help restore function and quality of life for individuals suffering from neurological pathologies and injuries.

 Shan Zhong, MSc